-About 653,000 Americans experienced homelessness in January 2023 according to Department of Housing and Urban Development (HUD) point-in-time data, which measures homelessness across the US on a single night each winter.
-That’s a 12.1% increase from the same report in 2022.
+About 771,000 Americans experienced homelessness in January 2024 according to Department of Housing and Urban Development (HUD) point-in-time data, which measures homelessness across the US on a single night each winter.
+That’s an 18% increase from 2023.

-Homelessness isn’t a particularly urban or rural issue.
-Vermont is the nation’s most rural state — as of 2020, 65% of its population lived in rural areas — and had one of the highest rates of homelessness.
-California and Nevada are the states with the highest percentages of inhabitants in urban areas, and their homelessness rates were also in the top 10.
+Homelessness isn’t exclusive to urban or rural areas.
+Vermont is the nation’s most rural state — as of the 2020 census, 65% of its population lived in rural areas — and had one of the highest rates of homelessness, 53.3 per 10,000 people.
+California and Nevada have the highest percentages of residents living in urban areas, and their homelessness rates were also in the top 10.

 Where have homelessness rates changed the most?